 People, as you (hopefully) know are always integral.
 Even if you’re a one-man or woman operation, the business can’t survive without bodies filling the seats and keeping the proverbial “wheels” turning.

-There’s much more to this part of the 3P’s idiom than just filling seats, taking orders, completing deliveries, completing sales, selling, yada-yada-yada.
+There’s much more to this part of the 3P’s idiom than just filling seats, taking orders, completing deliveries, managing the best tax software for small business, completing sales, selling, yada-yada-yada.
 Of course most of you understand what the people in your company do.

 - Watch your people work, ask them questions to determine their attitude and efficiency (poor attitudes create tension that will find its way to the rest of the team and your customers, thus affecting both the process and product(s).)

 - Ask them if they’re satisfied, see if there’s something within reason that you can do to make them better at their job and happier doing it (often you’ll learn more about other employee problems and flaws in the company process when you do this on a semi-regular basis.)